yewstack/yew/docs/concepts/html.md

 :::important
 The documentation for keys is yet to be written.
 See [#1263](https://github.com/yewstack/yew/issues/1263).

 For now, use keys when you have a list where the order of elements changes.
-This includes inserting or removing elements from the middle and the beginning.
+This includes inserting or removing elements from anywhere but the end of the list.
 :::